telerik/winforms-docs/telerik-presentation-framework/class-hierarchy/radcontrol.md

 ---
 title: RadControl
-page_title: RadControl | UI for WinForms Documentation
+page_title: RadControl | Telerik Presentation Framework
 description: RadControl is the abstract base class for all RadControls.
 Each RadControl contains a tree of RadElements.
 slug: winforms/telerik-presentation-framework/class-hierarchy/radcontrol
 tags: radcontrol